german-one/itostr/README.md

 ---

 Speaking of **risks** - these functions are way safer than common `itoa` implementations.
 But still I can't make them foolproof.
-- `value` parameter: You can't make much wrong here unless you don't pass the value that you want to convert.
+- `value` parameter: You can't go wrong here unless you don't pass the value that you want to convert.
 - `valsize` parameter: The implementation already checks that the size is a power of two and that it doesn't exceed the maximum size for the `value` parameter.
 But if you pass a size that doesn't fit to your value, the resulting string will not meet your expectations.
 - `buffer` parameter: If you pass `NULL`, the return value will be zero and `buffer` will not be accessed.
 If you pass an array with at least one element, the implementation of the functions will always append a terminating null to the string to protect you from reading into invalid memory.
 Even if the functions fail, the resulting string is null-terminated but has zero length in this case.
 I can't protect you from passing any random addresses to this parameter though.
 It's your responsibility to pass either a valid pointer to an array of at least one character length, or a `NULL` pointer.
 - `bufsize` parameter: If this value is the size of the buffer in characters, the implementation checks whether or not the buffer is large enough for your converted string including the terminating null.
 If this parameter is greater than `0` the resulting string is always null-terminated.
 It's your responsibility to pass a value that is less than or equals the real length of your buffer.